Hamilton, Ontario: Geography

 George Hamilton, a settler and local politician, established a town site in the northern portion of Barton Township in 1815.
 He kept several east–west roads which were originally Indian trails, but the north–south streets were on a regular grid pattern.
 Streets were designated "East" or "West" if they crossed James Street or Highway 6.
 Streets were designated "North" or "South" if they crossed King Street or Highway 8.
 The townsite's design, likely conceived in 1816, was commonplace.
 George Hamilton employed a grid street pattern used in most towns in Upper Canada and throughout the American frontier.
 The eighty original lots had frontages of fifty feet; each lot faced a broad street and backed onto a twelve-foot lane.
 It took at least a decade to sell all the original lots, but the construction of the Burlington Canal in 1823, and a new court-house in 1827 encouraged Hamilton to add more blocks around 1828–9.
-At this time he included a market square in an effort to draw commercial activity on to his lands, but the town's natural growth occurred to the north of Hamilton's plot.
+At this time he included a market square in an effort to draw commercial activity onto his lands, but the town's natural growth occurred to the north of Hamilton's plot.

 The Hamilton Conservation Authority owns, leases or manages about 4500 ha of land with the city operating 1077 ha of parkland at 310 locations.
 Many of the parks are along the Niagara Escarpment, which runs from Tobermory at the tip of the Bruce Peninsula in the north, to Queenston at the Niagara River in the south, and provides views of the cities and towns at Lake Ontario's western end.
 The hiking path Bruce Trail runs the length of the escarpment.
 Hamilton is home to more than 100 waterfalls and cascades, most of which are on or near the Bruce Trail as it winds through the Niagara Escarpment.
 Visitors can often be seen swimming in the waterfalls during the summertime, although it is strongly recommended to stay away from the water: much of the watershed of the Chedoke and Red Hill creeks originates in storm sewers running beneath neighbourhoods atop the Niagara escarpment, and water quality in many of Hamilton's waterfalls is seriously degraded.
 High e. coli counts are regularly observed through testing by McMaster University near many of Hamilton's waterfalls, sometimes exceeding the provincial limits for recreational water use by as much as 400 times.
 The storm sewers in upstream neighbourhoods carry polluted runoff from streets and parking lots, as well as occasional raw sewage from sanitary lines that were improperly connected to the storm sewers instead of the separate sanitary sewer system.
 Notably, in March 2020, it was revealed that as much as 24 billion litres of untreated wastewater has been leaking into the Chedoke creek and Cootes' Paradise areas since at least 2014 due to insufficiencies in the city's sewerage and storm water management systems.